 - 1. All Fresh Starts will be coordinated by the Superintendent of the school currently attended by the student. - 2.
 All requests for Fresh Starts will be considered for approval by the superintendent of the school the student (initially) attends. - 3.
-The Superintendent will decide the new location for a student based on the following criteria: - Distance from student's home to the new school; - Availability of academic and social-emotional supports at the newschool; - Compliance with a court order or undertaking or conditions agreed to by the student and/orstudent's parent/legal guardian; - Fair and equitable distribution of fresh start students subject to Safe Schools transitions amongst theschools of the Board; - Previous school transfers Safe Schools transitions of the Fresh Start Student student; - Presence of student(s) or staff at school(s) under consideration who were previously the victim of, orin conflict with, the Fresh Start Student student; - Presence of student(s) at school(s) under consideration who may have been involved in previous serious incidents with the student; - Other Factors: Additional factors that may compromise the student's safety and well-being, such as but not limited to, geographical/demographic considerations (e.g. concerns related to gangs, family circumstances, etc.). - 4.
+The Superintendent will decide the new location for a student based on the following criteria: - Distance from student's home to the new school; - Availability of academic and social-emotional supports at the newschool; - Compliance with a court order or undertaking or conditions agreed to by the student and/orstudent's parent/legal guardian; - Fair and equitable distribution of fresh start students subject to Safe Schools transitions amongst theschools of the Board; - Previous school transfers Safe Schools transitions of the Fresh Start Student student; - Presence of student(s) or staff at school(s) under consideration who were previously the victim of, orin conflict with, the Fresh Start Student student; - Presence of student(s) at school(s) under consideration who may have been involved in previous serious incidents with the student; - Other Factors: Additional factors that may compromise the student's safety and well-being, such as but not limited to, geographical/demographic considerations (e.g. concerns related to gangs, family circumstances, etc.). - In extenuating circumstances, when in-person learning may not be possible, a virtual program will be considered. - 4.
 The Superintendent of the school currently attended by the student will contact the student and parent(s)/guardian(s) to inform them of the new school information and the obligation of social work follow-up as part of the process.
 The Superintendent of the school currently attended by the student will also provide the Safe Schools Officer with details related to the Fresh Start.
 Safe Schools Officer will inform Monsignor Fraser College, St. Martin Campus Administrator. - 5.
 The sending principal will ensure that the Fresh Start AcknowledgementLetter and Record of Fresh Start documents are completed and filed accordingly. - 6.
 The receiving school principal will contact the student and parents for an intake meeting in a timely manner.
-The receiving school principal will ensure that the Ontario Student Record (OSR) is at the receiving school before the intake meeting.
+Thepreceiving school principal will ensure that the

+Ontario Student Record (OSR) is at the receiving school before the intake meeting.